Child Protection Policy

 - Any safeguarding deficiencies or weaknesses are remedied without delay

-DSL responsibilities (to be read in conjunction with DSL role description in KCSiE 2016)
+DSL responsibilities (to be read in conjunction with DSL role description in KCSiE)

-In this school the DSL is Wendy Bolton
+In this school the DSL is Odele Davies

-In addition to the role of staff and senior management team the DSL will
+In addition to the role of all staff and the senior management team the DSL will

-- Ensure every member of staff knows who the DSL is, is aware of the DSL role and has their contact details
+- Ensure every member of staff knows who the DSL and the Deputies are, have an awareness of the DSL role and know how to contact them.

-- Ensure all staff and volunteers understand their responsibilities in being alert to the signs of abuse and responsibility for referring any concerns to the DSL
+- Ensure all staff and volunteers understand their responsibilities in being alert to the signs of abuse and responsibility for referring any concerns about a child to the DSL and concerns about an adult to a Headteacher.

-- Ensure that whole school training occurs annually so that staff and volunteers can fulfil their responsibilities [dependant on final version of KCSiE 2016]
+- Ensure whole school training occurs regularly with at least annual updates so that staff and volunteers can fulfil their responsibilities knowledgeably.

-- Ensure any members of staff joining the school outside of this training schedule receive induction prior to commencement of their duties
+- Ensure any members of staff joining the school outside of the agreed training schedule receive induction prior to commencement of their duties

-- Ensure that copies of safeguarding records are transferred accordingly (separate from pupil files) when a child transfers school
+- Ensure that safeguarding records are transferred accordingly (separate from pupil files) and in a timely fashion when a child transfers school

-- Ensure that where a pupil transfers school and is on a child protection plan or is a child looked after, the information is passed to the new school immediately and that the child’s social worker is informed
+- Ensure that where a pupil transfers school and is on a child protection plan or is a child looked after, their information is passed to the new school immediately and that the child’s social worker is informed.
+Consideration is given to a transition meeting prior to moving if the case is complex or on-going.

-- Link with the HSCB to make sure staff are aware of training opportunities and the latest local policies on safeguarding
+- Be aware of the training opportunities and briefings provided by HSCB to ensure staff are aware of the latest local guidance on safeguarding

-- Develop, implement and review procedures in our school that enable the identification and reporting of all cases, or suspected cases, of abuse
+- Develop, implement and review procedures in the school that enable the identification and reporting of all cases, or suspected cases, of abuse

 The following procedures apply to all staff working in the school and will be covered by training to enable staff to understand their role and responsibility.

-The aim of our procedures is to provide a robust framework which enables staff to take appropriate action when they are worried a child is being abused.
+The aim of our procedures is to provide a robust framework which enables staff to take appropriate action when they are concerned that a child is being harmed or is at risk of harm.

 The prime concern at all stages must be the interests and safety of the child.
 Where there is a conflict of interest between the child and an adult, the interests of the child must be paramount.

-If a member of staff suspects abuse or they have a disclosure of abuse made to them they must:
+If a member of staff suspects abuse, spots signs or indicators of abuse, or they have a disclosure of abuse made to them they must:

 - Make an initial record of the information

-- The DSL or headteacher will consider if there is a requirement for immediate medical intervention, however urgent medical attention should not be delayed if DSL or headteacher are not immediately available (see point 8 below)
+- The DSL will consider if there is a requirement for immediate medical intervention, however urgent medical attention should not be delayed if the DSL is not immediately available (see point 8 below)

 - Make an accurate record (which may be used in any subsequent court proceedings) as soon as possible and within 24 hours of the occurrence, of all that has happened, including details of: